ministryofjustice/hmpps-sentence-plan-ui/README.md

     - A debugger session will be accessible on http://localhost:9229
     - To check the health status, go to http://localhost:3000/health
 2. The application will live-reload as you make changes to the code.

-3. Each time you change or update your node dependencies, run `make install-node-modules` to have these reflected in your Docker container.
+> **Note:** Each time you change or update your node dependencies, run `make install-node-modules` to have these reflected in your Docker container.

 You can connect to the remote debugger session on http://localhost:9229 like so [![API docs](https://github.com/ministryofjustice/hmpps-strengths-based-needs-assessments-ui/blob/main/.readme/debugger.png?raw=true)]()

 ### Testing
-The test suite can be ran using `make test`
+The test suite can be run using `make test`

 ### Linting
-Linting can be ran using `make lint` and `make lint-fix`
+Linting can be run using `make lint` and `make lint-fix`